-All visits to Lincoln Middle School must be pre-arranged with the teacher/building administrator prior to the visit.
-When you arrive at school you will be asked for a driver's license/State ID.
-This ID will be run through the RAPTOR system.
-You will be issued a visitor's badge which must be worn at all times.
-Parents should return the ID badge to the school office upon departure from the school.
+Parents are welcomed and encouraged to visit school.
+Before visiting, please contact the teacher/principal to set up the visit and make arrangements.
+When you arrive at school you will be asked to show a form of identification (driver's license/state ID) and be run through the RAPTOR system.
+You will be issued a Visitor's Badge that must be worn at all times.